NCD5500 Configuration Software for Windows

 Second Board Configuration (Client)

-- Click on the other board in the list to open its settings.
+- Select the second board to open its settings.

 - Set the baud rate to 57600.

-- Change the Network Settings Radio button to Use the Follow IP address.
+- Switch Network Settings to Use the following IP address.

-- Enter the Static IP address entered for the first board acting as the server into the Remote Host field.
+(Local Port is not required here.) - Enter the Server Board's IP address into the Remote Host field.

 - Click Apply Settings.